WayScience/phenotypic_profiling/4.interpret_model/README.md

 This is a not-only-linear coefficient based on machine learning models and gives an idea of how correlated the feature coefficients are (where 0 is no relationship and 1 is a perfect relationship).
 The correlations for each pair of coefficient vectors are displayed above their scatterplots.

+## Results

+Each model's interpretations can be found in [interpret_model_coefficients.ipynb](interpret_model_coefficients.ipynb).

+**Notes:**
+1) Intermediate `.tsv` data are stored in tidy format, a standardized data structure (see [Tidy Data](https://vita.had.co.nz/papers/tidy-data.pdf) by Hadley Wickham for more details).
+2) SCM stands for "single cell model(s)" and is used as an abbrevation for the binary, sinlge-class models throughout this module.

 ## Step 1: Interpret Model

 Use the commands below to interpret the ML models: